jupyterlab/jupyterlab/design/help.md

 * Place “Help” on the same left side bar as “Commands” and “Files”
 * Remove “Help” plugin from “Commands” because it is difficult to find and should be shown when first entering JupyterLab
-* “Help” tab will match the present design of the side menu “Files” and “Commands” (Helvetica Neue sans-serif 12px with grey background and grey font)
+* “Help” tab will match the present design of the side menu “Files” and “Commands”
 * Submenu bar for “Help” will stay consistent with the present design for “Commands” and “Files” submenu

 ##Typography